Dogi258/Guess-It-Game-App/README.md

 If you get the word right, press **Got It**.
 If you're stuck, press **Skip**.
 The game runs for a minute and then shows you your score.

 # What I learned
-* How how to inegreate and work with fragments
+* How to use and observe LiveData for data persistance
-* How to use the navigation componenets
+* How to implement a ViewModel for the diffrent fragments and activities of the app
-* How to use SafeArgs to navigate to other fragments with null saftey
+* Learned about the importance of artchitecture components and differenct artchitecture styles